acdcjunior/acdcjunior.github.io/_posts/2014-12-07-jsf-2-2-primefaces-login-jaas-tomcat-example-project.md

 - Download the source code
 - Run `mvn tomcat7:run`

-It is very important that the command is `:run` and not `run-war`: When using `:run` any **changes to `.xhtml` files are  picked up immediately**, making the developent much, much easier (also, with minimal IDE support, some code changes inside methods on Java classes may also be picked up).
+It is very important that the command is `:run` and not `run-war`: When using `:run` any **changes to `.xhtml` files are  picked up immediately**, making the developent much, much easier (also, with minimal IDE support, some code changes inside methods on Java classes may also be picked up - try running `mvn tomcat7:run` in debug mode).

 ###Layout

 Every real application uses a layout system based on templates, right?
-No one wants to set the same background and the same menubar on every page.
+No one wants to place and place again the same background and the same menubar on every page.

 The example project uses the [PrimeFace's "full" `<p:layout>`](http://www.primefaces.org/showcase/ui/panel/layout/element.xhtml), with [`<ui:insert>`](https://docs.oracle.com/javaee/7/javaserver-faces-2-2/vdldocs-facelets/toc.htm) and [`<ui:composition>`](https://docs.oracle.com/javaee/7/javaserver-faces-2-2/vdldocs-facelets/ui/composition.html).
+Check the `WEB-INF\template` folder.